sshah229/SER502-EaZy-Team21/README.md

 **Compiler / Interpreter runtime:** The runtime environment is also going to be implemented in python3.

-**Data Structures:** We have implemented the environment using Dictionary data type and all the tokens are stored as elements in an array.
+**Data Structures:** We have implemented the environment using Dictionary data structure and all the tokens are stored as elements in an array.

 ## Team Members